In this article:

 What Are Superfoods?
 An Ayurvedic Perspective

-While specific definitions of “superfoods” differ, let's start with the general agreement that they refer to nutrient-dense fruits, vegetables, and herbs that confer exceptional health benefits.2
+While the mainstream definition of “superfoods” is rather broad, let's start with the general agreement that they refer to nutrient-dense fruits, vegetables, and herbs that confer exceptional health benefits.2

 While keeping this in mind, it's important to remember that many common, everyday functional foods offer exceptional health benefits.